dgf/go-ssr-x/README.md

 # Go Server Side Rendering Experiment

-using Golang with `templ` and `htmx` to serve HDA with Tailwind layout
+Using Golang with `templ` and `htmx` to serve an HDA with Tailwind layout.

 ## How to get started

-init environment
+Initialize environment

 ```sh
 npm install # to install dependencies